Successful travelling and blogging depends on a few simple factors which I would like to share in this blog post.

-Once we made the decision to slow down, we created a simple list of the blog posts we need to write.
-We divided the blog post between us and set a deadline when we want them done.
-By the time we left Luang Prabang, we had blog post scheduled on our website for a month in advance.
+Once we made the decision to slow down, we created a simple list of the blog posts we needed to write.
+We divided the blog posts between us and set a deadline when we want them done.
+By the time we left Luang Prabang, we had blog posts scheduled on our website for a month in advance.
 We had some breathing time!
-And that only took us 3 days.
-3 precious days of not going anywhere and just spilling it all out.
+And that only took us three days.
+Three precious days of not going anywhere and just spilling it all out.

 We didn’t feel guilty about not going anywhere because we chose the right place to do the blogging.
-Luang Prabang is a small and beautiful town and once we explored it for a few days, we felt we could now enjoy our passion of travelling and blogging on the go.
+Luang Prabang is a small and beautiful town and once we explored it for a few days, we felt we could now enjoy our passion of travelling and blogging.

 The beauty of slow travelling and where we are now